LewisIsWorking/PathWarsWiki/Writerside/topics/DF-fame-tracker.md

 I made a mistake, I think Selenor is at 3/30.

-Selenor buys the Warden title for 5 PP = 3/30.
+Selenor buys the favoured terrain title for 5 PP = 3/30.

 Allisee buys a planar pact for 5 PP = 12/17.